Are you wondering if is Guadalajara safe or not?

 Consider staying at a hotel or one of the many top-rated hostels as a secure location when deciding where to stay in Guadalajara.

 Also, learn to understand the culture and not disrespect it.
-I recommend you protect your valuables, and triple-check before getting into a taxi.
+Protect your valuables, and triple-check before getting into a taxi.

 There are some really good anti-theft backpacks on the market today that can assist you in concealing your valuables in an intelligent way.